 Military retired and retainer pay (hereafter referred to as military retired pay) is often compared to, and contrasted with, public or private civilian pension programs.
-Those aspects of military retired pay that are comparable to civilian pensions lead advocates of dividing retired pay in divorce cases to reason that military retired pay
+Those aspects of military retired pay that are comparable to civilian pensions lead advocates of dividing retired pay in divorce cases to reason that military retired pay should be treated similarly, i.e., as divisible property.
+On the other hand, certain unique aspects of military retired pay, and military service in general, have led opponents to argue that military retired pay as a pension would thwart much of the program's justification.

-20 104 Stat.
+21 104 Stat.
 1485, November 5, 1990.

-21 U.S. Congress, House, Committee on Armed Services, National Defense Authorization Act for Fiscal Year 1991, H.Rept.
+22 U.S. Congress, House, Committee on Armed Services, National Defense Authorization Act for Fiscal Year 1991, H.Rept.
 101-665, H.R.
 4739, August 3, 1990: 279; P.L.
 101-510, 104 Stat.
 1569, November 5, 1990.

-22 That section provides: "A court may not treat retired pay as property in any proceeding to divide or partition any amount of retired pay of a member as the property of the member and the member's spouse or former spouse if a final decree of divorce, dissolution, annulment, or legal separation (including a court ordered, ratified, or approved property settlement incident to such decree) affecting the member and the member's spouse or former spouse (A) was issued before June 25, 1981 and (B) did not treat (or reserve jurisdiction to treat) any amount of retired pay of the member as property of the member and the member's spouse or former spouse or former spouse."
+23 That section provides: "A court may not treat retired pay as property in any proceeding to divide or partition any amount of retired pay of a member as the property of the member and the member's spouse or former spouse if a final decree of divorce, dissolution, annulment, or legal separation (including a court ordered, ratified, or approved property settlement incident to such decree) affecting the member and the member's spouse or former spouse (A) was issued before June 25, 1981 and (B) did not treat (or reserve jurisdiction to treat) any amount of retired pay of the member as property of the member and the member's spouse."